Nde-Code/nde-shortener/README.md

 - **IPS_PURGE_TIME_DAYS** in [day]: The number of days before purging the `Deno.kv` store that contains hashed IPs used for rate limiting.
 Currently: 1 day.

-- **FIREBASE_TIMEOUT** in [millisecond]: The timeout limit for HTTP requests to the Firebase Realtime Database.
+- **FIREBASE_TIMEOUT_MS** in [millisecond]: The timeout limit for HTTP requests to the Firebase Realtime Database.
 Currently: 6 seconds.

 - **FIREBASE_ENTRIES_LIMIT**: The maximum number of entries allowed in your Firebase Realtime Database.
 Currently: 500 entries.